 Since most movies these days are filled with the so-called ‘default’ cast of characters, the straight, white, able-bodied array of personalities, it’s no surprise that many movie fans find themselves defending Hollywood when it comes out with yet another white-washed story.

-.#yesallwomen About RTBB abuse anime anonymous bodies bullying celebrity creativity diversity doulas education entertainment feminism gender binary gender issues growing up guest blogger lgbtq news queer issues quizzes rape culture riot grrrl science self help tech the bare essentials weekly reasons to be beautiful women's representation
+.#bringbackourgirls #yesallwomen About RTBB abuse anime anonymous bodies bullying cat-calling celebrity creativity diversity doulas education entertainment every day sexism feminism gender binary gender issues growing up guest blogger laura bates lgbtq news PLAYLST queer issues quizzes rape culture riot grrrl science self help sexism tech the bare essentials weekly reasons to be beautiful women's representation